NDAA09031U Proactive Computer Security

 At course completion, the successful student will have:

-What is: portscanning, fuzzing, stack and heap overflow,
+- What is: portscanning, fuzzing, stack and heap overflow, shellcode

-Describe and apply stack overflows and heap overflows, as well
+- Describe and apply stack overflows and heap overflows, as well as counter mechanisms.

 See Absalon when the course is set up.

 The practical work in the course is based on command-line UNIX tools, thus you are expected to have access to a Linux box and have a working knowledge of how to use Linux via a command prompt.

 - Continuous assessmentContinuous assessment with six to eight written assignments.
 Each assignment will have equal weight towards to final grade, with the exception of the final assignment which will count as double.
 Submission in Absalon.

 - 7-point grading scale